contact us

 Funded by a grant from the Andrew W. Mellon Foundation, The Graduate Institute for Design, Ethnography & Social Thought at the New School incubates advanced transdisciplinary research and practice at the intersection of social theory and design and fosters dialogue on related themes across the university.

-Alyssa Velazquez and Theodossios Issaias
+Alyssa Velazquez and Theodossis Issaias

 Events